-In 2012 a group of Wildlife Trust BCN volunteers was set up to determine the current status and distribution of these rare species across the whole reserve.
-This was done by training volunteers to identify the target species then equipping them with record sheets and GPS units.
-During May and June from 2012 to 2015, staff led four survey days during which volunteers spread out across designated areas searching for orchids.
-Each plant was then recorded together with its location, habitat, slope, aspect and reproductive state (non-flowering, flowering, fertilised).
-Any pollinators observed were also noted and photographed.
-Surveyors also recorded any damage to the plant from grazing and/or trampling.
-During 2013-15, individual plants were identified with numbered tags allowing their reproductive progress to be tracked over the summer.
-During 2014-15, early spring visits were also conducted to find wintergreen rosettes of man orchids.
-These were tagged and searched for during the later surveys.
+In 2012 a group of Wildlife Trust volunteers was set up to determine the current status and distribution of these rare species across the whole reserve.
+This was done by damage to the plant from grazing and/or trampling.
+During 2013-15 individual plants were identified with numbered tags allowing their reproductive progress to be tracked over the summer.
+Since 2014 early spring visits were also conducted to find wintergreen rosettes of man orchids which were tagged and searched for during the later surveys.
 This in part explains the higher counts of non-flowering plants during these years.